Achievement

 • Provide social activities for students who may not find community in sports, music, or drama.

-• Practice kindness in the classroom (and find inspiration in the 2020 kindness calendar).
+• Practice kindness in the classroom.

 • Unite students through activism or fundraising.